redhat-openstack/infrared/docs/source/virsh.rst

      infrared virsh [...] --topology-nodes compute:1,controller1,[...] --prefix foo [...]

 Will create resource with ``foo`` prefix.
-Resources from different environments could be differebtiaited using prefix, and virsh plugin will take care so they will not interfere with each other in terms of networking, virtual instances etc.
+Resources from different environments could be differentiated using prefix, and virsh plugin will take care so they will not interfere with each other in terms of networking, virtual instances etc.

 Cleanup procedure also supports ``--prefix`` parameter allowing to cleanup only needed environment, if ``--prefix`` is not given